Do expectations of work emails create anxiety?

 William (Bill) Becker: The insidious thing about work-related electronic communications and work email is that these revolutions happened in our social lives first, and we kind of became used to getting quick messages from people and being connected with people through various social media platforms.
-As this moved towards to work what happened I think is that we lost those boundaries between work and non-work, and by now it is hard to tell where our work lives end and our non-work life starts sometimes.
+As this moved towards work what happened I think is that we lost those boundaries between work and non-work, and by now it is hard to tell where our work lives end and our non-work life starts sometimes.
 There are certainly some benefits to this, for instance, we can be more flexible or responsive, have flexible working arrangements.
 There are also these drawbacks where we don't ever shift out of our work mindset.
 We don’t have definitive work mindsets and non-work mindsets which I think a lot of the early research shows that it is really important to turn off your work selves sometime and engage in your relationships and your non-work activities.
 This is important.

 Agnes Uhereczky: How did this come about that you started linking emotions and organisational behaviour with digital communication?
 How did your research unfold?

 William (Bill) Becker: Some of this came out from my interest in neuroscience where you start to find out how little we know about the brain.
 We tend to think that all emotions are equal and that these things don’t affect us long term.
 Research in emotions shows that small emotional episodes can have an impact that resonates for a long time after the event and that they even change our thought patterns over time.
-One of the things that I was interested in our study was that emails triggered emotions in people.
+One of the things that I was interested in in our study was that emails triggered emotions in people.
 We tend to read things into our emails that actually might not be intended.
 Interestingly enough we found, though, that work emails produce positive as well as negative emotions.
-But the problem is that negative emotions are generally much stronger and in particular anger is an emotion once you get triggered has a pretty far-reaching impact on our brains and how our brain processes other information.
+But the problem is that negative emotions are generally much stronger and in particular anger is an emotion once you get triggered that has a pretty far-reaching impact on our brains and how our brain processes other information.
 And so those negative emotions outweigh the positive emotions we have.

 In particular, anger can ruin your whole day or can create problems with your ability to interact with people positively later in the day.